yongkkim/weather-plan-scheduler/README.md

 -In each board, you can save a weather information.

 -In order to add a title for a board, you should pick one of KPI(radio buttons) and date.

--Input field is optional for you to add some comments.
+-Input field is optional for you to add your plan.

 -You can simply modify any infomation by clicking the board and picking options again.

 -In order to see visualization chart, you should pick date and time frame.

 -The chart consists of 7 fields which are Date, TempHighF, TempLowF, TempAvgF, WindHighMPH, WindAvgMPH, and WindGustMPH.

--There are 4 options for time frame which are Today, Yesterday, Week, and Month.
+-There are 4 options for time frame which are Today, Yesterday, Week, and Month:

--Today option is to show a chart only for the date you choose.
+->Today option is to show a chart only for the date you choose.

--Yesterday option is to show a chart with the date you choose and a date before the date.
+->Yesterday option is to show a chart with the date you choose and a date before the date.

--Week option is to show a chart for next 7 days from the date you choose.
+->Week option is to show a chart for next 7 days from the date you choose.

--Week option is to show a chart for next 30 days from the date you choose.
+->Week option is to show a chart for next 30 days from the date you choose.

 I hope you would like it.